As an Amazon Associate I earn from qualifying purchases

 1 Have a folder for all of your paperwork and information, including an organized medication list and phone numbers of physician, therapist, pharmacy.
 Keep it on the kitchen table or counter, easy to access at home after surgery.

-2 Invest in a good moldable ice pack or two.
-It would be helpful to have a cold one available regularly. (affiliate link)
+2 Invest in a good moldable cold pack.
+You may even want 2, as it would be helpful to have a cold one available regularly. (affiliate link)

 3 Have a supportive tallish chair with armrests available for the living area.
 It should be tall enough to get out of easily, but your feet should be able to be on the floor.
 You may want a soft ottoman for leg elevation, or a recliner that is sturdy may work as well.